Kasdal/Dev-ops-practice/readme.md

 ##
 run ```ansible servers -i thehosts -m command -a hostname``` You should get a response that it found "main" and get all 3 responses from servers
+##
+If all of the tests passed, let's now have some fun and explore the power of ansible.
+##
+run ```ansible servers -i thehosts -m command -a 'sudo apt-get -y install python-simplejson'``` which will install python and json on all our servers allowing us to have more capabilities on those machines.
 <!--What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.-->